Grey Owl: Posthumous recognition

 In 1972, the Canadian Broadcasting Corporation broadcast a documentary on Grey Owl, directed by Nancy Ryley.

+Grey Owl Junior Public School was built in 1975 for the Scarborough Board of Education (now in Toronto).

-In 1999, the film Grey Owl, directed by Richard Attenborough and starring Pierce Brosnan, was released.
+In 1999, the film Grey Owl, directed by Richard Attenborough and starring Pierce Brosnan in the title-role, was released.

 In June 1997, the mayor of Hastings and the borough's Member of Parliament Michael Foster unveiled a plaque in his honor on the house where he was born at 32 St. James Road, Hastings, East Sussex.
 A commemorative plaque is on the house at 36 St. Mary's Terrace, where he grew up with his grandmother and aunts.

 The Hastings Museum contains an exhibition of memorabilia and a replica of part of his Canadian lakeside cabin.

 The ranger station at Hastings Country Park has a commemorative plaque to Grey Owl.

 In Riding Mountain National Park, the cabin, where he resided for six months in 1931, is a Federal Heritage Building.

 In Prince Albert National Park, the cabin built in the 1930s according to his specifications still stands and is open to visitors.